yoola/Cross_ML/README.md

 For CART and Sakar:

-	- replace or add the files in the ces/source repository with the source files in Cross_ML/ces_modified
+	- change paths in all of the files in the folder Cross_ML/ces_modified accordingly
-	- create an Output folder for the CART and Sakar results
+	- the files are modified versions from https://github.com/atrisarkar/ces

-	- change paths in all files copied from Cross_ML/ces_modified accordingly
+Run the file start.py in the Cross_ML/Code folder

 Note: To run this program on a different operating system than OSX, change the command in start.py accordingly: os.system("your command")